By: Taylor Riddle

 Where do you to vacation?

 Anywhere!
 We have a huge long list of places in Europe, the Caribbean, and South America.
-This year we went to Jamaica and Colorado.
-We’re excited to visit Madrid in a few months and have plans for Amsterdam in the spring.
+We recently went to Munich and the Azores.
+We're excited to visit Peru this fall and Prague in the spring.